 There are times that a simple band that only displays the necessities is the only thing you need for your workouts.

-If that rings true for you, then the VivoSmart might be a better choice for you than the Forerunner.
+If that rings true for you, then the VivoSmart might be a better choice for a weightlifting watch for you than the Forerunner.

 It’s very minimalistic, but it still retains a lot of functions.

 In fact, it has almost all the functions that most large fitness trackers do except for the ability to connect to the ConnectIQ store and built in GPS.

 Aside from that, this model can track steps, calories burned, distance traveled, heart rate, activity intensity, and it can even connect to your phone for notifications and extra information via the Garmin app.